Penetanguishene, Ontario, Canada: What to pack, what to wear, and when to go [2024]

 A portable power bank, like this one

-A plug adapter that supports outlet types A and B. Check that you choose the right kind.
-The vast majority of adapters that you can buy are simply plugs and expect your devices to change the voltage themselves.
-If yours can't do that they could get destroyed.
-This one should work in most areas.
+A plug adapter that supports outlet types A and B. Take care to pick the right kind.
+The majority of adapters available are simply plugs and expect your devices to convert the voltage themselves.
+If your devices can't do that they could burn up.
+This one should be sufficient for most locations.

-If you see the Penetanguishene Centennial Museum, wear museum-appropriate clothing and take:
+If you go to the Penetanguishene Centennial Museum, wear museum-appropriate clothing and take:

 What to wear/what to pack: